 Below is a list of some films I have found insightful and also useful for teaching and debating in class.
-I have run film nights as part of my teaching for 15 years both in my environmental option class for masters students and end of semester film shows, and have used films and film clips in class.
+I have run film nights as part of my teaching for 30 years.
+This has included topics relating to corporate capitalism (The Corporation, The Yes Men), consumerism (True Cost), growth and development (Aftermath, Walls and the Tiger), degrowth (e.g. The Gleaners), the science policy interface (e.g. Merchants of Doubt), and the ongoing financialisation of Nature (Carbon Rush, Land Grabbing, Banking Nature).
+I have used films to educate undergraduates and masters students and for end of semester film shows, and found film clips good for illustrating issues in class.

 This is an independent production covering land grabbing in India.
 I helped the production team with the creation of teaching materials.
 The story is told through the rural resistance to the creation of a monetary economy they neither need nor want.
 India’s modernisation dream pushed by a minority on the majority.
 The hypocrisy of growth as addressing poverty is revealed.
 The corporations that are buying up land are profiting from a comprehensive state-sponsored program of building “special economic zones” (SEZ) that offer low-tax or tax-free havens for international corporations.